 Healthy Halloween Treats

 These have been in a classic in my house for years and my girls love them each time we make them.
-For each of these, start with a piece of lightly toasted bread.
+These are such a fun breakfast, but they also work as a special snacks.

 Here’s a savory Halloween treat for snack time: Top whole grain round crackers with shredded cheese.
 You can even add slices of black olives for eyes if you want to!
 Easy peasy!

 Adding pretzel legs and raisin eyes to any energy bite recipe turns them into instant spiders.
 So fun!

 Find the how-to in my post for Parents from a few years ago.

 My Spinach Banana muffins are fun for Halloween, no matter how you serve them, but they are a little extra when you top them with frosting and sprinkles!

 Place Greek yogurt into a bowl.
 Top with diced yellow fruit (yellow kiwi or pineapple), orange fruit (clementines or cantaloupe) and white (banana, melon, or coconut).

 You could also use orange fruit to make a pumpkin shape, or really just set out the toppings and let the kids make their own design!

 Serve up an assortment of green foods for a festive Halloween treat lunch.
 We like to include foods such as Banana Spinach Muffins, Snap Pea Crisps, kiwi, edamame, and cucumbers.